somastro/peakmoment/README.md

 <h2>🔍 JWST/MIRI Spectral Analysis Script</h2>
 <p>
-The cell #1 script performs aperture-based spectral analysis on <strong>JWST MIRI Channel 1</strong> IFU data cubes.
+The cell #1 script performs aperture-based spectral analysis on <strong>JWST MIRI Channel </strong> (only one channel in this example) IFU data cubes.
 It extracts a 1D spectrum from a user-defined circular region, fits the continuum, detects emission lines, and annotates known H<sub>2</sub> transitions.
 </p>

 <h3>✨ Key Features</h3>
 <ul>
   <li>📦 Reads a 3D spectral cube from a JWST FITS file using <code>spectral_cube</code>.
 Spectral axis is converted to microns.</li>
   <li>🔄 Converts the flux units from MJy/sr to mJy/pixel using WCS-derived pixel area in steradians.</li>
-  <li>🎯 Applies a circular aperture centered at user-specified pixel (<code>x0</code>, <code>y0</code>) with radius defined in arcseconds.</li>
+  <li>🎯 Applies a circular aperture centered at user-specified pixel (<code>x0</code>, <code>y0</code>) with radius defined in arcseconds  or pixels.</li>
   <li>📉 Extracts the 1D spectrum by summing the flux within the aperture across all wavelengths.</li>
   <li>🧮 Fits a linear continuum to the spectrum using predefined line-free regions.</li>
   <li>🚨 Estimates noise from the continuum and detects peaks above a sigma threshold.</li>